SAE9/ProjectKRecs/README.md

 *The Homepage and Contact page both consists of contact form.
 ![see here](assets/contactform.png)

-*It uses boostrap and is responsive for all devices from desktop to mobile view.
+*It uses boostrap framework and is responsive for all devices from desktop to mobile view.
 ![see here](assets/responsive.png)